Heterogeneous Returns and Wealth Tax Neutrality: A Fokker-Planck Framework: Discussion

-First, individual-level return heterogeneity is large: the standard deviation of real returns on net worth is 8.6 percentage points, and the 90th--10th percentile spread exceeds 15 percentage points.
-Second, the heterogeneity is persistent: individual fixed effects account for approximately 26\% of the variance in returns (with the $R^2$ of individual fixed effects rising from 0.30 at two-year horizons to 0.50 at five-year horizons), and the distribution of these fixed effects has an interquartile range of nearly 8 percentage points.
+First, individual-level return heterogeneity is large: the standard deviation of real returns on net worth is 8.6 percentage points, and the unweighted 90th--10th percentile spread exceeds 15 percentage points.
+Second, the heterogeneity is persistent: individual fixed effects account for approximately 26\% of the variance in returns (the $R^2$ of the return regression rises from 0.30 without individual fixed effects to 0.50 with them), and the distribution of these fixed effects has a 90--10 percentile range of nearly 8 percentage points.
 Even deposit accounts---the most homogeneous asset class---exhibit a fixed-effect standard deviation of 2.6 percentage points, indicating that return heterogeneity extends beyond portfolio choice into deposit pricing and financial literacy.

-Third, returns are positively correlated with wealth: moving from the 10th to the 90th percentile of net worth increases the average before-tax return by 11 percentage points.
+Third, returns are positively correlated with wealth: moving from the 10th to the 90th percentile of net worth increases the average before-tax return by 11 percentage points, conditional on individual fixed effects and time effects (the unconditional gradient is approximately 18 percentage points).

 The composition of Norwegian wealth connects these facts to the present framework. \citet{FagerengEtAl2020} document that at the top of the wealth distribution, unlisted business equity\footnote{Fagereng et al.\ use the term ``private equity'' to denote direct ownership stakes in unlisted firms---closely held businesses, family firms, and entrepreneurial ventures---as recorded in the Norwegian shareholder registry.
-This is distinct from the financial-industry usage of ``private equity'' to denote buyout and venture capital funds.} dominates: it constitutes approximately 38\% of financial wealth for the top 1\% and 85\% for the top 0.01\%.
-Return heterogeneity exists across all asset classes---housing, listed equities, bonds---but is most extreme in unlisted businesses, where the standard deviation of returns reaches 52 percentage points and business owners exhibit a far wider distribution of individual fixed effects than non-owners.
+This is distinct from the financial-industry usage of ``private equity'' to denote buyout and venture capital funds.} dominates: it constitutes approximately 38\% of gross wealth for the top 1\% and 85\% for the top 0.01\%. \footnote{Computed from Table~1A of \citet{FagerengEtAl2020}, which reports gross-wealth composition by fractile.
+The 85\% figure is read directly from the top-0.01\% row; the 38\% is the approximate population-weighted average across the three fractiles comprising the top~1\%.} Return heterogeneity exists across all asset classes---housing, listed equities, bonds---but is most extreme in unlisted businesses, where the standard deviation of returns reaches 52 percentage points and business owners exhibit a far wider distribution of individual fixed effects than non-owners.
 The aggregate return persistence is therefore disproportionately driven by the asset class that dominates top-percentile wealth.

 This interacts with the framework in two ways.
 First, the large private-business share at the top implies a large effective variance of $\mu(z)$ across wealthy investors, amplifying the neutrality breaking identified in Propositions~\ref{prop:neutrality_condition} and~\ref{prop:correlation}.
 Second, the wealth composition interacts with condition~(C3) of \citet{Froeseth2026F}---the requirement that the wealth tax assessment base is uniform across assets.
 The Norwegian \emph{verdsettelsesrabatt} (valuation discount) assesses listed equities and unlisted shares at different fractions of market value.
 This breaks (C3) precisely where the return heterogeneity is concentrated: in the private-business sector.
 A third channel reinforces the other two: \citet{AlstadsaeterEtAl2019} show that tax evasion through offshore holdings is heavily concentrated at the very top of the wealth distribution, further eroding the effective uniformity of the assessment base.
 The three symmetry-breaking channels---heterogeneous returns, non-uniform assessment, and differential evasion---compound rather than offset.